ktoso/jgoogl/README.markdown

         // the 'just this time' version would look like this jGooGl.withAnalytics(ALL).expand(url)

-The "one-liner" apparoach would be:
+The "one-liner" approach would be:

         String short = JGooGl.withKey("toHyruleCastle").expand("shorten").url();